Snekakumar/Anxiety_Prediction/README.md

 Additionally, patients with GAD have a higher risk for other mental health disorders and physical symptoms such as chronic pain and asthma (Stein et al., 2015).
 About 35% of those with GAD turn to alcohol and medications to reduce their symptoms of anxiety, which can increase the risk for substance and drug related problems (Stein et al., 2015).

+## Data Collection

+I have used Discord to collect the data related to anxiety.
+Discord is a free audio, video, and text chat service used by tens of millions of individuals aged 13 and above to communicate and socialize with their communities and friends.
+People use Discord on a regular basis to discuss a wide range of topics, from art projects and family vacations to homework and mental health help.
+The vast majority of servers are private, invite-only locations where friends and communities may communicate and spend time together.
+Because all discussions are opt-in, users have complete control over who they connect with and how they interact on Discord.
+It's a place where they can be themselves while still spending time with others who share their interests and hobbies.

+The public chats are communities of "servers."
+Servers are groups of persistent chat rooms.
+The channel #R/SocialAnxiety and #Kai Havan on Discord is a popular place to express and discuss anxiety.
+I downloaded almost 42,000 posts and comments from various individuals.
+I cleaned up and preprocessed the conversations in order to correlate a user's sentences to one.

+Before Merging:
+     Channels                                          Total                                                          Data Collected
+     kai Havan                                        10452                                                          2/9/2022 -  4/10/2022                                  R/SocialAnxiety                                  31959                                                          4/21/2021 - 4/18/2022

+## Methodology

+Our data collection method involved creating an account discord chat server to download public chats.
+I used a public discord chat and exported recent chats for above periods.
+I specifically targeted discussion topic that is related to anxiety.
+I found two channels one is kai Haven and the other is R/SocialAnxiety.
+I have downloaded around 42k posts from those 2 channels, later I imported the dataset into python and grouped the chat using author tag variable then I got 1248 records from R/SocialAnxiety channel and 702 records from Kai Havan channel then I merged both the channels data into one dataset then in total I got 1951 records and then I downloaded the grouped dataset and added one more column named channel to add the channel name.

+After Merging:
+    Channels                                          Total                                                          Data Collected
+    kai Havan                                          702                                                       2/9/2022 -  4/10/2022                                     R/SocialAnxiety                                    1248                                                      4/21/2021 - 4/18/2022

 ## Import Libraries
 ![image](https://user-images.githubusercontent.com/90658957/186297635-74d1b2c1-3c28-42ce-9ba2-40daf72de611.png)